Emily Agard: SciXchange

 SciXchange is the outreach office for the Faculty of Science at Toronto Metropolitan University, with Agard as the current director.
 SciXchange focuses on accessible science communication and programming at a community level, and since 2018 has brought interactive science programs to over 7,600 youth.
 In a feature article for the HERStory in Black project with CBC, Agard said the focus of the program is making science accessible and engaging for everyone, particularly young children and students.
 SciXchange operates subprograms such as Soapbox Science, which promotes the work of women and non-binary scientists, as well as Eureka Camp, a summer camp which combines science, engineering, and sports and is accessible to children and families with financial needs.
 SciXchange also offers the Stoodis Future Scientist Program which is dedicated to STEM engagement with First Nations, Inuit, and Métis secondary school students.
 Agard has said that in inviting students to campus and providing experience in a lab is where the SciXchange team has seen a positive shift in students being able to envision themselves as having a future career in science.
 In becoming director of SciXchange, Agard said that moving into outreach was “a big leap of faith” as it meant moving out of research permanently.
 This change in direction also took her out of the running for tenure.

 Technovation Girls

-As of August 2021, Agard is the current director for the Toronto chapter of Technovation Girls, a global nonprofit organization dedicated to involving girls ages 10 to 18 in technology entrepreneurship.
+As of August 2021, Agard is the current chapter ambassador for the Toronto chapter of Technovation Girls, a global nonprofit organization dedicated to involving girls ages 10 to 18 in technology entrepreneurship.